camillehe1992/amplify-vue-app/docs/Deployment.md

 ### Start a Job for First Deploy

-1. Click on "View app" button again, click on "main".
+1. Click on "View app" button again, click on "develop".
-2. Click on "Run job" button to start a new job for your Amplify branch **main**.
+2. Click on "Run job" button to start a new job for your Amplify branch **develop**.
 The job will takes a 2-3 minutes.

 ![first-deployment](./images/first-deployment.png)